List of Di-Gata Defenders characters: Si'i

-A shady man with a Spanish accent and appearance, who could create mutant guardians from other guardians, and the developer of the Guardianizer; a device which allowed him to do this.
-He was, long ago, was ordered by Brackus to "create the ultimate Guardian" that could be used to defeat the Defenders, but never got around to giving him one.
+Si'i is a shady man with a Spanish accent and appearance and the developer of the Guardianizer, which allows him to create mutant guardians from other guardians.
+He was ordered by Brackus to "create the ultimate Guardian" that could be used to defeat the Defenders, but never got around to giving him one.

-When the Defenders came months later to shut down his operation, Si'i merged their Guardians into one mutant being that went after Brackus to destroy him.
-With Erik's technical expertise, and Si'i's knowledge of the Guardianizer, they were able to break apart their guardians and restore them to normal.
-Si'i was then locked in Gatashin prison, for illegal dealing of Guardians and endangering the lives of the Defenders.
+When the Defenders came to shut down his operation, Si'i merged their Guardians into a mutant being that went after Brackus to destroy him.
+With Erik's technical expertise and Si'i's knowledge of the Guardianizer, they were able to restore the Guardians to normal.
+Si'i was then locked in Gatashin prison for illegal dealing of Guardians and endangering the lives of the Defenders.

-After a while in the prison, he began to seek a more peaceful existence, free from crime and illegal trade; until Zads broke him out of prison.
-Malco then demanded to know how to create a guardian out of a person, using the same Guardianizer technology he created.
+While in prison, he began to seek a more peaceful existence free from crime and illegal trade, until Zads broke him out of prison.
+Malco demanded to know how to create a guardian out of a person using the same Guardianizer technology he created.
 Scarefully, he tells Dark Malco that he require three different Plasma Stones, ordered in certain fashion.
-After spilling the beans, Dark Malco orders the Zad to terminate him.
+After revealing this information, Dark Malco orders the Zad to terminate him.
 The Defenders manage to save him and Si'i saves Erik from the Black Tar, gaining the trust of the Defenders.

-He later helps Erik dismantle the new Guardianizer to reverse its effects against Rion, by rearranging the Plasma Stones (they needed to dismantle it because they wouldn't budge), which succeeds, but costs him his humanity.
-He ends up falling into a lava pit with the Guardianizer, which warped his physical being, turning him into a mutated Guardian himself.
-He then flies away.

-He has become the interest of Lady K'tahsh, as she believes his morphed state would be of help to the Ethos cause.
-She has tracked him to a tribal village, and had kidnapped Melosa to flush him out and sacrifice her in a King Kong like fashion.
-However, he goes berserk in the village and drains the energy of the tribe's leader, and eventually kills Kali.
-K'tahsh manages to capture him and sent him on his first task, retrieve the Orb of Ogama-Yan.

-But soon, Si'i grew very hard to control and once broke free from the Ethos' control until he was captured again.
-But he still grew rebellious, so the Ethos had to personally come out and subdue him.

-At the end of the second season, Rion uses the ancient guardian language to communicate with Si'i, who attacks the last Ethos but is turned back to his human form.